The Ultimate Guide to a Career in Veterinary Nursing

 Some veterinary nurses have team management responsibilities.
 Head Veterinary Nurses lead veterinary nursing and veterinary care teams in practice, in order to manage day-to-day workflow efficiently.
 Day-to-day, this usually covers many areas in team management, for example: recruitment, development, absence reporting and monitoring.
 Sometimes head veterinary nurses are also involved with managing expenditure to ensure the practice is using resources cost-effectively.
 The role is perfect for those looking to have a bigger influence over practice life; whether that be over developing staff, customer service or clinical practice.

-Clinical coaches are veterinary nurses tasked with supporting student veterinary nurses in practice, ensuring they are practicing safely and providing opportunities for them to complete their Nursing Progress Log (NPL) or e-portfolio to complete their veterinary nursing qualifications.
-Coaching is a great avenue for Continuing Professional Development (CPD) in coaching and mentoring skills, which can also pave the way to formal qualifications.
+Clinical supervisors are veterinary nurses tasked with supporting student veterinary nurses in practice, ensuring they are practicing safely and providing opportunities for them to complete their Nursing Progress Log (NPL) or e-portfolio to complete their veterinary nursing qualifications.
+Clinical supervision is a great avenue for Continuing Professional Development (CPD) in coaching and mentoring skills, which can also pave the way to formal qualifications.

 Surgical nursing and anaesthesia